 After the cleaning the lens is as good as new:

-Reassembling the unit should a be a piece of cake.
+Reassembling the unit should be a piece of cake.
 Put it back into the MBP, put the MBP together and test the optical drive's CD/DVD reading and writing capabilities to see if the cleaning had any positive effect.
 For me it was worth the trouble.
 I can now read every CD/DVD of mine again and writing works perfectly too.

 Comments